-Special Enrollment Period - The period during which a qQualified iIndividual or eEnrollee who experiences certain qualifying events, as defined in applicable Federal and State laws, rules and regulations, may enroll in, or change enrollment in, a QHP through the Exchange outside of the initial and annual eOpen eEnrollment pPeriods.
+Special Enrollment Period - The period during which aan qQualified iIndividual or enrollee Employee who experiences certain qualifying events, as defined in 10 CCR § 6530 and 45 C.F.R. § 155.725 applicable Federal and State laws, rules and regulations, may enroll in, or change enrollment in, a QHP through the Exchange outside of the initial and annual oOpen eEnrollment pPeriods.